Should I Feel Nervous That The Data World Is Changing At A Faster And Faster Pace And I Can’t Keep Up?

 Adventures In Accounting

-I wasn’t wrong there but with little life experience of what the job or degree path offered beyond the UCAS handbook it turned out to be a poor choice at that time.
-It wasn’t what I was looking for and with a little hindsight (and a lot of years in between) my advice to myself then would have been to do the Finance degree I’d really had my eye on and make a shit ton of money in the City before 2008 hit (disclaimer: may or may not be joking about this).
+It wasn’t what I was looking for and with a little hindsight, and a lot of years in between, my advice to myself then would have been to do the Finance degree I’d really had my eye on and make a shit ton of money in the City before the 2008 Financial Crash hit.
+(Disclaimer: I’m only sort of joking about this).

-I enjoyed the Statistics and Economics modules we did, a throwback to my A Level days in Mr. Scott’s Maths and Mr. Christie’s Economics classes.
 But beyond a couple of other random classes in Financial Market Theory and an Economic and Social History comparison of Britan and Japan in the 20th Century I was bored and, worse still, struggling massively with anxiety.

 Panic attacks and avoiding tutorial classes for fear of being put on the spot and not knowing an answer were increasingly common occurrences to the point where I barely went to class at all in third year.
 I was getting increasingly close to the big bad world and real life and my introverted nature and anxiety was not making it easy for me to take full advantage of what university should have been about.